 TransUnion, Metropol and CreditInfo are for-profit organizations hence the need to generate revenue to offset their cost base.
 With the recent proliferation of mobile loans in the Kenyan financial sector, the role of credit bureaus has increasingly been put on the spot with the risk of over-indebtedness leading to many youths being listed with a negative CRB status owing to defaulting on the micro-loans.
 If you have accessed a loan from any registered financial institutions with explicit access to share their borrower’s information to the credit bureaus, your information is stored in the databases of either one or more of the three CRBs.

 The main channel by which CRBs make money is by creating and selling credit reports of individual borrowers whose information has been shared by financial institutions.
 This may include accredited SACCOs, banks and online lenders, although they are largely restricted from accessing credit reports stemming from a directive by the Central Bank of Kenya from 2020.

 In addition, CRBs may also gather publicly available data to enrich their databases with more data points that lead to a more holistic credit report that directly affects your ability to get liquidity and loans from financial institutions.

-The CRBs can then sell the consumer credit reports to a lender trying to qualify a loan applicant or a credit card company determining your credit limit.
+The CRBs in Kenya can then sell the consumer credit reports to a lender trying to qualify a loan applicant or a credit card company determining your credit limit.